-Nature Nova Scotia is a federation of natural history societies and other nature groups in Nova Scotia.
+Nature Nova Scotia is the federation of natural history societies and other nature groups in Nova Scotia.
 We are a Canadian charity and registered society in Nova Scotia, working to support networking, research, education, and advocacy initiatives for nature.

-- Nova Scotia mines and minerals policy
+- Nova Scotia Mines and Minerals Policy

 - Parks and Protected Areas system

-- Endangered Spaces campaign (WWF)
+- Endangered Spaces Campaign (WWF)

 - Endangered species legislation (federal & provincial)